sergiopichardo/pedac_template/README.md

 ## 2. Examples/Test Cases
-- Validate Understanding of the Problem
+- Validate Understanding of the Problem.
+- e.g. If the input is an empty array what do we return?
+- e.g. If the input is 0 what do we return?
+- e.g. Should we account for negative numbers?

 e.g. Given an array of numbers, return only the even number
      A: [1, 2, 3, 4, 5, 6] -> [2, 4, 6]